-A high school student and his friends explore these issues in a new 26 minute documentary that contrasts media culture with the powerful story of Ernest Rugwizangoga, a Tutsi survivor of the Rwandan genocide.
-Ernest survived the murder of his family members, narrowly escaped death and when he returned to Rwanda, chose not to take revenge on the known killers of his family.
+A high school student and his friends explore these issues in a new 26-minute documentary that contrasts media culture with the powerful story of Ernest Rugwizangoga, a Tutsi survivor of the Rwandan genocide.
+Ernest survived the murder of his family members, narrowly escaping death.
+But when he returned to Rwanda, he chose not to take revenge on the known killers of his family.
 His choice and reasons for it has an important impact on the young people with whom he works and in particular with the high school students in this documentary.

 What they say about "Healing the Wounds"

 "I've shown many films about violence to my students, this is the first one that truly engaged them.
 It began an extraordinary discussion."